awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-mapping-template-reference.md

 # API Gateway Mapping Template and Access Logging Variable Reference<a name="api-gateway-mapping-template-reference"></a>

 This section provides reference information for the variables and functions that Amazon API Gateway defines for use with data models, authorizers, mapping templates, and CloudWatch access logging\.
-For detailed information about how to use these variables and functions, see [Create Models and Mapping Templates for Request and Response Mappings](models-mappings.md)\.
+For detailed information about how to use these variables and functions, see [Working with Models and Mapping Templates](models-mappings.md)\.

 **Topics**
 + [`$context` Variables for Data Models, Authorizers, Mapping Templates, and CloudWatch Access Logging](#context-variable-reference)